This glossary lists (alphabetically) details of all Deliverable documents from the Project Checklist.

 Specific points that could be susceptible to failure, should be identified and defined.
 Any monitoring tasks related to these should also be defined.

-Examples include (amongst others):
+Examples include (among others):

 Ensure that the system engineers and operations staff know and understand any monitoring policies.